nathanhoad/godot_dialogue_manager/docs/Conditions_Mutations.md

 => END
 ```

-Extra game states are similar to locals in that they only exist during the current conversation.
-The key difference is that extra game states are accessed directly by name (e.g., `level`), while variables created with `set locals.variable_name = value` must always be prefixed with `locals.` (e.g., `locals.counter`).
+Extra game states provide references to objects, nodes, or dictionaries that exist outside the dialogue system.
+Changes made to their properties will persist after the conversation ends.
+The main difference from locals is that extra game states are accessed directly by name (e.g., `level`), while variables created with `set locals.variable_name = value` must always be prefixed with `locals.` (e.g., `locals.counter`).

 ### Signals